ReinforcementLearning-StudyNote/ReinforcementLearning/README.md

 TEST: True
 ```
 Then run this python file, you can see the result.
-(Actually, the converge process is much faster than that of in the gif, probably because something wrong with this gif file.)
+(Actually, the converge process is much faster than that of in the gif, probably because of something wrong with this gif file.)

 ![image](https://github.com/ReinforcementLearning-StudyNote/ReinforcementLearning/blob/main/datasave/video/dqn-4-flight-attitude-simulator.gif)